Skip to content

 7. Tax credits are sometimes available, for example, if you carry out research & development and hit certain criteria relating to innovation and making advancements in science or technology then tax credits can be claimed.

-10. Business expenses (such as home office expenses) can be claimed in a tax return against business income as long as they are incurred wholly and exclusively for the purposes of the trade.
+8. Business expenses can be claimed in a tax return against business income as long as they are incurred wholly and exclusively for the purposes of the trade.

 Get to know HMRC